Manitoba plans to send as many as 300 spinal-surgery patients to Fargo | CBC News

 Shared Health is still reducing its surgical capacity because of the Omicron surge, he said, even as a provincial task force works on plans to expand it.

-Only patients willing and able to travel to the Sanford Health medical centre in Fargo will be selected, Buchel said.
+Only patients willing and able to travel to the Sanford Medical Center in Fargo will be selected, Buchel said.
 Their family members are entitled to the same provincial financial supports they would receive if they travelled for medical procedures within Canada, he said.

-The first patients will travel to Fargo next week or the following week, Buchel said.
-Patients will travel to Fargo for months while Manitoba works on increasing its surgical capacity, he added.
+The first patients will travel to Fargo next week or the following week.
+Patients will travel to Fargo for months while Manitoba works on increasing its surgical capacity, Buchel said.

 Three of the doctors who will do the work in Fargo were trained in Canada, including two trained in Winnipeg, he said.